Discover more about different ways to invest in company shares.

 Don’t take our word for it.
 Read detailed analysis from the highly respected, independent research firm RSMR, outlining the role the Merian Gold & Silver Fund can play in a well-balanced, diversified investment portfolio.

-Ned Naylor-Leyland joined Merian Global Investors in 2015 and is the fund’s manager.
+Ned Naylor-Leyland joined Merian Global Investors in 2015 and is the fund’s lead portfolio manager.
 He has over 15 years’ investment industry experience, having worked at Smith & Williamson, before founding a dedicated gold and silver fund for Cheviot Asset Management.
 Ned is supported by Joe Lunn and Chris Mahoney.
 Joe is a mining engineer who worked in the industry in South Africa and Australia before returning to London to work as a mining analyst.
-Joe is the team’s dedicated mining equity research analyst.
-Chris, in his role as assistant portfolio manager, performs both portfolio management and equity research functions.
+Joe is the team’s dedicated mining equity research analyst as well as a portfolio manager.
+Chris, in his role as portfolio manager, performs both investment and equity research functions.